Aditya1722/Presto-single-pulse-search-explaination-/README.md

                                     (0.95*detrendlen))
             stds *= 1.148
 ```
-* Here we remove 5% what is tom and bottom ?
-* what is this formula o std ?
-* why we correcting for stds?
+* Removing 2.5% from both sides in a random gaussian will lead us to take std of portion excluding the 2.5% portion which explains the diving the `dtrendlen` by 40 as shown which means indexing staring from 2.5 % of `dtrendlen`
-* 1.148 correction factor addition in stds
+* 1.148 correction factor addition in stds because we excluded some samples which lead to change in stds
-* why we diving detrendln by by 40 bcz we want to take only middle portion of data s outliers are removed .

 ```
 # sort the standard deviations and separate those with
             # very low or very high values